Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Haemophilia

-• Hemophilia is a sex-linked inherited disorder.
+• Haemophilia is a sex-linked inherited disorder.

 • Transmitted through female carriers.